notSoTechnical/ROS/README.md

 # ROS (Robot Operating System)

 For Mac users, VM is the best option for now.
-Download the software from the following link (The 64 bits VM):
+Download the software from the following link (The 64 bits Indigo):

 **https://wiki.epfl.ch/roscontrol/rosinstall**